nylander/FastEAR/README.md

 ([https://pypi.org/project/pyfaidx](https://pypi.org/project/pyfaidx)), and the
 original version from samtools ([https://github.com/samtools/samtools](https://github.com/samtools/samtools)).
+Samtools v1.7 is available from, e.g., Ubuntu Linux repositories:

+    $ sudo apt install samtools

-The syntax for samtools faidx have changed between minor samtools versions, and there are two versions of the ear-script supplied; one for samtools v1.7, an one for v1.10.
+The syntax for samtools faidx have changed between minor samtools versions, and there are two versions of the ear-script supplied; one for samtools v1.7, and one for v1.10.

 Finally, put the ear-script(s) in your PATH (e.g., `cp ear_*.sh ~/bin/`).